Book Tickets for the Acropolis or “Akropolis”

 Skip-the-Line Tickets for the Acropolis

-The difference in the prices reflect the conditions of the tickets: the GetYourGuide ticket includes free cancellation up to 24 hours before with a full refund.
+The difference in the prices reflects the conditions of the tickets: the GetYourGuide ticket includes free cancellation up to 24 hours before with a full refund.

 Whereas if you purchase the Tiqets ticket you do not get a refund unless you pay an extra €2.75 non-refundable fee up front.